A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Mathematical appendix

+Condition~(ii), that the defining product form involves both settings and its first factor involves the distant outcome and at most one setting, is fulfilled by the classes (H$_{4}^\alpha$), (H$_{5}^\alpha$), (H$_{10}^\alpha$), (H$_{15}^\alpha$) and (H$_{16}^\alpha$).
+Here we have to show the inconsistency of these classes with the set of assumptions measurement independence, perfect correlations and perfect anti\-/correlations.

-We proceed by reductio.
-By autonomy and (H$_{16}^\alpha$) we rewrite the conditions for perfect correlations and for perfect anti-correlations:
+We start with (H$^\alpha_{16}$) and proceed by reductio. {We assume perfect correlations and perfect anti\-/correlations},

-Since probabilities are non-negative (and since without loss of generality we can assume $P(\lambda) > 0$ for all $\lambda$), at least one of the two remaining factors in each summand must be zero, i.e. for all values $i$ and $\lambda$ we must have:
+and, using measurement independence and (H$_{16}^\alpha$), we rewrite the left hand side of these equations according to the scheme $P(\alpha \beta | a b) = \sum_\lambda P(\lambda) P(\alpha | \beta a \lambda) P(\beta |b \lambda)$ (assuming that all conditional probabilities are well-defined, especially $P(\beta a \lambda) >0$).
+The resulting system of eight equations can be solved.
+Since probabilities are non-negative and since without loss of generality we can assume $P(\lambda) > 0$ for all $\lambda$, at least one of the two factors of the product form in each summand must be zero, i.e. for every $i$ and $\lambda$ {all of the following disjunctions must be true}: \\[-1.0cm]